 While dysgeusia can be a sign of an underlying health problem in some people, it’s not likely a concern when caused by pregnancy.
-The metallic taste many pregnant women experience is not harmful, and it doesn’t usually persist beyond the first trimester.
-Like many other pregnancy symptoms, dysgeusia will eventually go away on its own.
+The metallic taste experienced by many pregnant women isn’t harmful, and it doesn’t usually persist for the entire pregnancy.

 If you can’t stand the metallic taste, discuss dietary changes and other remedies with your doctor.
 This is especially important if the taste is so bad that you’re having trouble eating.